vatpac-technology/sops/docs/enroute/Melbourne Centre/TBD.md

 ## Sector Responsibilities
 TBD and AUG are responsible for Sequencing, issuing STAR Clearances, and issuing descent for aircraft bound for YPAD and YPED.

+### Sequencing in to YPAD
+Aircraft assigned the **same runway** inbound via:

+- MARGO and AGROS
+- ERITH and KLAVA

+Must be considered to be on the **same STAR** for sequencing purposes.
+That is, they must be at least **2 minutes** apart at their respective Feeder fixes.

 ### YPAD STARs
 Aircraft tracking via OJJAY and MARGO (ie *J251 WHA H84 MARGO*) from the North for Runway 23 shall be assigned:
 **RAYNA** STAR with the **OJJAY** transition